artemkazakov947/library-api/README.md

 ### Project Description:
     In this project was implemented an online management system for book borrowings.
-The system optimizes the work of library administrators and  makes the service much more user-friendly.
+The system optimizes the work of library`s administrators and  makes the service much more user-friendly.

 ### Functional (what the system do):
     Web-based